Impurity Self-Trapping in Lattice Bose systems

-The resulting phase diagram is organized by two sharply distinct localization mechanisms. \emph{Within the compressible SF}, increasing $|U_{\mathrm{ib}}|$ drives an \emph{interaction-driven winding-collapse crossover}: a light, extended polaron with finite winding evolves continuously into a heavy polaron and ultimately self-traps into a compact bound state---a repulsive \emph{saturated bubble} or an attractive \emph{bound cluster}---even while the bath remains globally superfluid.
-This establishes localization without any bath phase transition, controlled by the impurity--bath interaction through a loss of winding transport. \emph{Across the SF--MI transition at fixed $U_{\mathrm{ib}}$}, localization becomes \emph{compressibility controlled}: as bath compressibility is quenched, polaronic dressing and the impurity-induced density response collapse, and deep in the MI the impurity locks into a pinned vacancy (repulsive) or particle (attractive) defect with a \emph{quantized} $\pm1$ change in the total bath occupation.
-Together, these results provide a unified microscopic framework for impurity localization in correlated lattice bosons, governed by winding collapse in the SF and compressibility-driven localization across the SF-MI transition.
+The resulting phase diagram is organized by two sharply distinct self-trapping mechanisms. \emph{Within the compressible SF}, increasing $|U_{\mathrm{ib}}|$ drives an \emph{interaction-driven winding-collapse crossover}: a light, extended polaron with finite impurity winding evolves continuously into a heavy polaron and ultimately self-traps into a compact bound state---a repulsive \emph{saturated bubble} or an attractive \emph{bound cluster}---even while the bath remains globally superfluid.
+This establishes self-trapping without any bath phase transition, controlled by an impurity-winding collapse. \emph{Across the SF--MI transition at fixed $U_{\mathrm{ib}}$}, localization becomes \emph{compressibility controlled}: as the bath compressibility is quenched, polaronic dressing and the impurity-induced density response collapse, converting the SF polaron into a weakly dressed, nearly free defect on entering the MI when $|U_{\rm{ib}}| \le 8.0$.
+Further increasing $|U_{\mathrm{ib}}|$ drives a distinct \emph{quantized-defect} regime, where the impurity binds and pins a vacancy (repulsive) or particle (attractive) excitation, signaled by discrete $\Delta N_b=\pm1$ changes in the total bath occupation.

+Together, these results provide a unified microscopic framework for impurity self-trapping in correlated lattice bosons, governed by winding collapse in the SF and by compressibility loss and defect quantization across the SF--MI boundary.

 \textbf{Model and observables--} We consider the two-dimensional Bose--Hubbard model with a single distinguishable mobile impurity coupled to a bosonic bath,